L13/vscode-diff/README.md

 ![L13 Diff](images/preview.png)

-## What's new in L13 Diff 0.19.0
+## What's new in L13 Diff 0.20.0

-- New icons because Visual Studio Code has new icons.
+- Added options to search widget to filter files and/or folders.
+- Closing search widget doesn't clear the input field anymore.

 ## Features